Vidaamuyarchi: Plot

 Arjun and Kayal, a Tamil couple in Baku, are on the brink of divorce after twelve years of marriage.
 A flashback reveals they met in Tbilisi, fell in love, and married, but their relationship deteriorated after Kayal suffered a miscarriage that left her infertile and depressed.
 As emotional distance grew, Kayal began an affair with a man named Prakash and asked for a divorce.
 Arjun, heartbroken but respectful, agrees and offers to drive her to her parents’ home in Tbilisi.

 During their trip, the couple have a hostile encounter with a group of men in a Hummer.
 At a filling station, Kayal befriends another Tamil couple, Deepika and Rakshith, who claim to be truckers.
 Later, when Arjun's car breaks down, Kayal leaves with Rakshith to seek help, but she goes missing.
 Arjun discovers the car was sabotaged and, failing to find Kayal at the café, confronts Rakshith — who denies knowing her.
 Though a police search turns up nothing, a local man later claims Kayal was kidnapped.

 Arjun is ambushed by Rakshith's gang, including Deepika, the Hummer driver Michael, and the fake mentally impaired man.
 They claim Kayal hired them to kill Arjun and offer to switch targets for more money.
 Arjun pretends to agree, retrieves a knife, and escapes after attacking Michael.
 He later saves a police officer and learns Kayal might still be alive.

 Meanwhile, the gang tries to trick Kayal into thinking Arjun wanted her killed.
 She resists.
 Arjun finds the hideout and kills or incapacitates most of the gang.
-Deepika dies in an acid vat accident, and Rakshith kills himself by jumping into an industrial shredder after refusing to reveal Kayal’s location.
+Michael is killed with an electric saw, Deepika dies in an acid vat accident, and Rakshith kills himself by jumping into an industrial shredder after refusing to reveal Kayal's location.

 Arjun discovers a hidden bunker with mutilated bodies.
 The police reveal the gang had been trafficking women after killing their husbands and surgically altering the wives.
 Kayal is found alive and rescued.
-She learns she was targeted for her husband’s wealth, not her friend Anu.
+She learns she was targeted for her husband's wealth, not her friend Anu.

 Arjun drives Kayal to her parents.
 She asks why he risked everything despite her betrayal, and he replies, “Because I still love you.”
 They reconcile tearfully.